 However, there is a black-market trade in synthetic growth hormone, particularly among athletes, bodybuilders and those whose positive body image depends on looking muscular.
-These people may take growth hormone in the mistaken belief that it will boost their muscle strength.
-However, any improvement in muscle strength is actually due to other muscle-building substances commonly taken by athletes and bodybuilders, such as steroids.
+These people may take growth hormone (in combination with other muscle-building substances) in the mistaken belief that it will boost their muscle strength.
+However, any improvement in muscle strength is actually due to other muscle-building substances, such as steroids

 How growth hormone works

 Our bones need enough growth hormone during our childhood and adolescence in order to lengthen to adult proportions.
 Growth hormone prompts our liver to make a substance called insulin-like growth factor (IGF-1).
 This and other similar compounds are involved in bone growth.

 Some children lack sufficient natural growth hormone to grow to their full height.
 Taking synthesised growth hormone can help them reach their full height.
 For example, children may be prescribed human growth hormone in cases of poor growth due to growth hormone deficiency, Turner’s syndrome

 , and kidney failure.However, research suggests that a child with normal levels of growth hormone, who takes the synthesised version, will not grow any taller than they would have naturally, unless they take very large amounts.Children who are experiencing stunted or slowed growth should have their natural growth hormone levels checked by medical professionals before they are prescribed any medication for their condition.

 Growth hormone for adults with growth hormone deficiency